 1.4 Proposed solution

-My project will be implemented by C# and Unity Engine and Visual Studio Code.
-Unity Engine is a powerful tools to create either 2D or 3D game without re-learn it.
-Secondly, C# and Visual Basic shares the same library using Microsoft .NET framework which the syntax and logic is similar, so it is easier for myself to get used to.
-Secondly, Unity support multi-platform like android and WebGL so I don’t have to change anything to switch a platform.
-Thirdly, there are a lot more tutorial and resource for Unity compared to other game engine.
+My project will be implemented by C# and Unity Engine using Visual Studio Code and Jetbrain Rider as my IDE.
+Unity Engine is a powerful tool to create either 2D or 3D game and interchangable.
+Secondly, C# and Visual Basic shares the same library using Microsoft .NET framework which the syntax and logic is similar, so it is easier for myself to learn C#.
+Thirdly, Unity support multi-platform like android and WebGL so I don’t have to switch engine to switch platform.
+Thirdly, there are a lot more tutorial and resource for Unity compared to other game engine like Unreal Engine.

 2. Design